Friday, March 12, 2010

 B: Full marks for the sense of surrealist grandeur they do their best to achieve.

 A: An entire landscape of music echoes between your ears with this song.
-I doubt we’ll see another debut as adventurous and impressive as this again in the contest.
+I doubt we’ll see another debut as adventurous and impressive as this again.
 It’s expressive, it’s vibrant and it’s so bold.

 V: A laudable effort is made here to capture the ambience of the lyrics and music.
 I still find the whole thing captivating.